 Halberstadt is located in the German federal state of Saxony-Anhalt on the northern edge of the Harz mountains.
 The town has some 40,000 inhabitants and two tram lines, with a together legth of almost 12 kilometres.
 Although the tram is constantly threatened due to financial difficulties of the city, the small tram network impresses very well-kept.
 The Halberstadt tram runs on metre-gauge tracks and is operated by → HVG (Halberstädter Verkehrs-GmbH).

-The city of Naumburg (Saale) in the German federal state of Saxony-Anhalt has about 30,000 inhabitants.
+The city of Naumburg on the Saale river is located in the German federal state of Saxony-Anhalt and has about 30,000 inhabitants.
 Until 1991, it had a 5.4-kilometre tram ring line.
 From 1994, one section was gradually restored for tourist purposes and operated with heritage trams.
 Nowadays (since 2007), the tram shuttles daily on a 2.5-kilometre-long route, because the ring has not been closed again.
-It is operated by → Naumburger Straßenbahn GmbH.
+The tram is operated by → Naumburger Straßenbahn GmbH.

 Erfurt, the capital the German federal state of Thuringia, has about 200,000 inhabitants.
 Its tram network has a system length of approx. 45 kilometres.
 Since most of the routes outside the inner city are running on segregated tracks, it is marketed as the 'Stadtbahn (= light rail) Erfurt'.
 The trams are operated by → EVAG (Erfurter Verkehrsbetriebe AG).